charmbracelet/soft-serve/README.md

   <img src="https://stuff.charm.sh/soft-serve/soft-serve-demo.gif?0" alt="Soft Serve screencast">
 </picture>

+- Super fast setup to get your repos hosted quickly
-- Easy to navigate TUI available over SSH
+- Easy access control using SSH public keys
+- Browse repos, files and commits with SSH-accessible TUI
 - Clone repos over SSH, HTTP, or Git protocol
-- Manage repos with SSH
+- Manage repos with SSH commands
 - Create repos on demand with SSH or `git push`
-- Browse repos, files and commits with SSH-accessible
-- Print files over SSH with or without syntax highlighting and line numbers
-- Easy access control with SSH
-  - Allow/disallow anonymous access
-  - Add collaborators with SSH public keys
-  - Repos can be public or private
+- Public and private repo support

 ## Where can I see it?